Shenone77/CodSoft/Task1/readme.md

 # Landing Page<br>

 Welcome to the Landing Page project!
-This is a simple and responsive landing page designed to showcase your product or service effectively.
+This is a simple and responsive landing page.

 ## About <br>